 We offer a competitive private-pay rate and accept most major insurances, both in and out-of-network.
 We can provide you with a superbill to help get your services full or partially covered.
 Our office managers are dedicated to helping your child get the treatment they need.
 They are happy to check your insurance benefits prior to your first visit.

 How long until my child starts to feel better?

 We understand that everyone has different needs.
 That’s why we work with your child to develop a personalized plan that works with their life.
 It can take an average of 8 sessions to resolve problems and teach them the tools they need to manage their emotions moving forward.
 We do recommend that children and teens continue therapy for as long as they are able so that we can help them address challenges as they pop up.

 Caring Therapists of Broward & Palm Beach offers proven and effective treatments

-We are proud to say that our current and past clients have seen much success in their lives since starting with Caring.
-We have a 5-star rating on Google and Facebook.
+We are proud to say that our current and past clients have seen much success in their lives since starting with Caring Therapists.
+We are proud to have highly rated reviews on Google and Facebook.
 We are committed to helping your teen get back to enjoying life.